phoen1xxxx/writeups/README.md

+# Ctf Writeups
-In this repository some writeups for ctf which I have participated are stored.
+In this repository there are some writeups for ctf which I have participated are stored.